thorchain/docs/how-it-works/incentive-pendulum.md

 - Over-Bonded
 - Inefficient

-These different states can be observed through the relationship between bonded RUNE and vaulted RUNE, reflecting the amount of RUNE bonded by node operators, the amount added to liquidity pools by liquidity providers and the of L1 held within the Asgard vault outside of the liquidity pools.
+These different states can be observed through the relationship between bonded RUNE and Vaulted Liquidity, reflecting the amount of RUNE bonded by node operators, the amount of liqudity held in the Asgard Vault within or outside the of the liquidity pools.

 ### Optimal State